-For conditionally certified special educators, Maine’s Alternative Certification Mentoring Program offers intensive, ongoing support and mentoring from an experienced special educator in the same area of practice.
-At the same time, they undertake one semester of graduate coursework and one semester of mentor-facilitated activities on topics that address the needs of new special educators.
+For conditionally certified special educators, Maine SEEDS (formerly Maine’s Alternative Certification Mentoring Program) ensures intensive, ongoing support and mentoring from an experienced special educator in the same area of practice.
+At the same time, conditionally certified special educators successfully complete a one-semester of graduate course that addresses topics critical to new special educators.
 The goal is to provide new special educators with experienced mentor teachers to provide modeling and coaching, as well as access to resources and promising practices.

-MACM gives school districts access to a cadre of trained, experienced special educator mentors to assist new conditionally certified colleagues during their critical first year of practice.
-MACM also works with districts to develop internal capacity to support special administrative units to identify ways to strengthen their new special educator induction plans and support networks.
+Maine SEEDS gives school districts access to a cadre of trained, experienced special educator mentors to assist new conditionally certified colleagues during their critical first year of practice.
+Maine SEEDS also works with districts to develop internal capacity and to identify ways to strengthen their new special educator induction plans and support networks.